chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 # fastAPI Note
+This is a note on how to use FASTAPI base on many youtube tutorial and noted as my note.
 ## Update
 - 2024.08.19 : initial release
 - 2024.08.23: update basics of the response model, and case1
 - 2024.10.25: update md syntax error and a new note
 	- update some MD syntax errors and adjust the order of heading content, like adding numbers to be clear and visualize
 	- adding Case2 Example: account password example
  - 2024.10.27: adding a link to each section, and add examples folder contain some example
+ - 2024.11.13: reorganize part section and adding example

 ### Planing todo
 - [X] adding content to link each item on the Content heading section [updated 2024.10.27]
-- [ ] add some examples of accounts not sure
+- [X] add some examples of accounts not sure
+- [X] adding some examples

 ## Content
 - [Part1 Introduction fundamental of using FastAPI](#part1)